Protect and colour your outdoor wooden structures

 Wooden fences, sheds, playhouses and other outdoor structures are constantly battling against our British weather.
-Stop them looking grey and tired, as well as protect them from rot, fungi and wood-burrowing insects, with a lick of protective paint or treatment.
+Keep them from looking weathered and protect them from rot with a lick of protective paint or treatment.

 Preparation is key for a longer-lasting finish.

 Wood needs to be completely dry, so the best time to apply any paint, stain or treatment is after a dry spell and when no rain is expected for a few days.
 Make sure it’s a warm, dry day (above 10°C) but try to avoid very hot days, as intense sun could result in it drying out before it's had time to penetrate the wood properly.